We believe in science.

 We believe in keeping our children, families and teachers as safe as possible.

-We recognize that there is always risk involved when people gather together, and we believe the CDC guidelines offer us a clear road-map for protocols and procedures.
+We recognize that there is always risk involved when people gather together, and we believe science offers us a clear road-map for protocols and procedures.

 Teachers are required to wear a mask inside the building and anytime they are within 6 feet of a child outdoors.

-Preschool children 2+ are strongly encouraged to wear masks and/or face shields inside.
+Preschool children over 2 years old are strongly encouraged to wear masks inside.

-We have temporarily suspended our open-door policy - only teachers and children are allowed in the building.
+We have temporarily suspended our open-door policy - only teachers and children are invited inside the building.
+While drop-off and pick-up are still outdoors, our parents may come inside if they wish.

 Morning drop-off means a health screening for each child and teacher, complete with temperature check, a squirt of hand sanitizer and a contactless sign-in process, led by a faculty or staff member in full PPE.

-Teachers accompany children into the building where they change their shoes and wash their hands before starting their day.
+Teachers accompany children into the building where they wash their hands before starting their day.

-We spend as much time outdoors as possible; we have rethought our day to incorporate singing outside only.
+We spend as much time outdoors as possible; we have created two new playground areas to give the children as much outdoor time as possible and we have even rethought our day to incorporate singing outside only.

-Everyone washes hands upon entering the school, everytime we come in from outside, before and after eating, toileting, diapering, before and after sensory play, AND least once an hour.
+Everyone washes hands upon entering the school, every time we come in from outside, before and after eating, toileting, diapering, before and after sensory play, AND at least once an hour.

-Each classroom has a medical grade air purifier with an H-13 filter that cleans the air down to .1 microns every 20 minutes.
+Each classroom has a medical grade air purifier with an M-13 filter that cleans the air down to .01 microns every 10-15 minutes.

 Children have dedicated art and materials boxes to limit shared and communal supplies.

-We use our misting and fogging machines to disinfect the classrooms every time a class goes outside.
-We also disinfect the playground in between classes.
+We use our misting and fogging machines to disinfect the classrooms every time a class goes outside using a hospital/restaurant grade quat solution - we remain bleach free!

 Children are spaced as far apart as possible at rest time